tonyhffong/Lint.jl/README.md

   so that Lint can give other modules a go at it.
 Note that if you always returning true in your code you will break Lint.
 * `lint_helper` takes two argument, an `Expr` instance and a context.
-  - if you find an issue in your expression, call `Lint.msg(ctx, level, "explanation")`
+  - if you find an issue in your expression, call `Lint.msg(ctx, code, variable, "explanation")`
-  - level is 0: INFO, 1:WARN, 2:ERROR, 4:FATAL
 * typical structure looks like this
 ```julia
 function lint_helper(ex::Expr, ctx)